cuiyongbo/hello-world/my_wiki/programmer_note/hashTutorial/more_hash_function.rst

 possible that two different strings will have the same CRC, the likelihood is very small and only requires that one check the actual string found to determine whether one has an exact match.
 CRCs will be different for strings such as ``"Aaaaaaaaaa"`` and ``"Aaaaaaaaab"``.
-Although CRC codes can be used as hash values, they are not cryptographically secure, because they are not collision-resistant.
+Although CRC codes can be used as hash values, they are not cryptographically secure, because they are not **collision-resistant**.

 .. note::

-   Collision resistance is a property of cryptographic hash functions: a hash function *H* is collision resistant if it is hard to find two inputs that hash to the same output;
+   Collision resistance is a property of cryptographic hash functions: a hash function *H* is collision resistant if it is hard to find two inputs that hash to the same output.
-   that is, two inputs a and b such that :math:`H(a) = H(b), and a \neq b`.

 Hashing with cryptographic hash functions
 =========================================